32 credit hours

 - A minimum of 32 credit hours, approved by an advisor.

-Coursework used to meet degree program requirements must be listed in a student's Program of Study.
+Coursework used to meet degree program requirements must be listed in your Program of Study.
 This program of study must be approved before completing 9 credit hours of graduate study and must meet the following restrictions:

 - It must include at least one course in each of the core areas of Systems and Programming and at least two courses in the core area of Theory.

-- At least 20 of the total credit hours must be in CS, from the IIT CS department, at the 500-level or above.
+- At least 20 of the total credit hours must be in CS, from the Illinois Tech CS department (no transfer courses), at the 500-level or above.
 CS Professional courses cannot be used on the program of study

-- The remaining 12 credit hours may include CS courses (at the 400-level or above) and transfer credit for coursework from other IIT departments or for CS courses from other universities.
+- The remaining 12 credit hours may include CS courses (at the 400-level or above) and transfer credit for coursework from other Illinois Tech departments or for CS courses from other universities.

 - At most 6 of the total credit hours can come from "short", accelerated courses.